ReetamBG/Law-Verdict-Task/README.md

 The app has two pages:
 - Public landing page
-- Private dashboard (shows user's full name and phone number)
+- Private dashboard (shows user's full name, phone number and active sessions)

 ## How It Works